mahaupt/DCSServerStats/README.md

 java DCSServerStats 127.0.0.1 9182 https://example.com/dcsexport/entry.php secretpassword
 ```
-7. Set a cronjob that runs the cron.php every 15 to 30 minutes to parse the event data

 ##Start the Server
 Run the Java Program before starting your DCS server.
 You can easily do this by creating a .bat/.sh file.